ChenPu2002/git_github_tutorial/README.md

 This command resets your current branch to the previous commit, discarding all changes that were made in the last commit.

+Then we need to push to origin/main by force

+    git push origin main --force

 ### Notes

 - `HEAD^` (or `HEAD~1`) refers to the commit immediately before the current HEAD.